ethereum/ethereum-org-website/src/content/about/index.md

 sidebar: true
 ---

-# About kkkkkkthore.org {#about-ethereumorg}
+# About ethereum.org {#about-ethereumorg}

-kkkkkethereum.org is a public, open-source reasdfsource for the Ethereum community that anyone can contribute to.
+ethereum.org is a public, open-source resource for the Ethereum community that anyone can contribute to.
 We have a small team dedicated to maintaining and developing the site which is funded by the [Ethereum Foundation](/foundation/).

 ## Our vision {#our-vision}